 Last year just before the first lockdown we went to Sri Lanka and travelled around.
 This was an amazing trip!
-We would like to share our route and some travel tips with you.
+We would like to share our route for Sri Lanka and some travel tips with you.
 A few weeks ago we already posted about the highlights and must-sees in Sri Lanka, check out this article to read more about this.

 How to travel in Sri Lanka?

 In Sri Lanka, you can travel by bus, taxi, car, train etc. We recommend trying different forms of transport so you can experience a couple of different facets of life in Sri Lanka.
 We loved travelling by train, you get to see a lot of beautiful views of surrounding nature and culture and it’s a really affordable way to travel.
 There are however some disadvantages as well as it’s slow to travel by train since it has a lot of stops and the trains make a lot of noise.
 We also took the bus, this is one of the cheapest ways to travel around and relatively fast.
 You may want to figure out which bus has the most comfortable seats for a reasonable price since there are a lot of different buses.
 The bus was… an experience, we sometimes had to stand for multiple hours and they keep cramming people in even when you think the bus is full.